learnbyexample/learn_gnused/gnu_sed.md

 ## Book version

-1.4
+1.5

 See [Version_changes.md](https://github.com/learnbyexample/learn_gnused/blob/master/Version_changes.md) to track changes across book versions.

 # Introduction

 The command name `sed` is derived from **s**tream **ed**itor.
 Here, stream refers to data being passed via shell pipes.
-Thus, the command's primary functionality is to act as a text editor for **stdin** data with **stdout** as output target.
+Thus, the command's primary functionality is to act as a text editor for **stdin** data with **stdout** as the output target.
 Over the years, functionality was added to edit file input and save the changes back to the same file.

 This chapter will cover how to install/upgrade `sed` followed by details related to documentation.
-Then, you'll get an introduction to **substitute** command, which is the most commonly used `sed` feature.
+Then, you'll get an introduction to the **substitute** command, which is the most commonly used `sed` feature.
 The chapters to follow will add more details to the substitute command, discuss other commands and command line options.
 Cheatsheet, summary and exercises are also included at the end of these chapters.

 ## Installation